-By nava | On March 13, 2018 | Comments (0)
+By Nava Atlas | On March 13, 2018 | Updated January 30, 2024 | Comments (0)

-She was kidnapped as part of the slave trade as a young child and brought to North America in 1761.
-John Wheatley of Boston bought her from the slave market as a personal servant to his wife, Susanna.
+John Wheatley, a prosperous tailor and merchant of Boston bought the little girl from the slave market to be a personal servant to his wife, Susanna.
 As was customary at the time, she was given the surname of the family to whom she was in bondage.

 Early promise and keen intellect

 Within a year and a half, she was able to read the Bible and wrote English fluently.
-This was quite a rarity at a time when slaves were actively discouraged from learning to read and write.
+This was quite a rarity at a time when enslaved people were actively discouraged from learning to read and write.
 In most cases, it was forbidden altogether.

 Not only was Phillis encouraged in her literary talents, she also learned Greek, Latin, ancient history and theology.
 She was able to translate a tale from Ovid’s Metamorphoses, inspiring a poem that would later be published.